hugogirard/azureAIFoundrySample/README.md

 | `PA_TOKEN`                               | GitHub Personal Access Token (for secret creation)        |                                      |
 | `AZURE_CREDENTIALS`                      | Azure Service Principal credentials (JSON)                | `{...}`                              |
 | `AZURE_SUBSCRIPTION`                     | Azure Subscription ID                                     | `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` |

+> ⚠️ **Important - Subnet IP Address Limitation:** Azure AI Foundry Agent requires that all subnets use IP address ranges under **172.16.0.0/12** or **192.168.0.0/16**.
+The example values above use 172.16.0.0/16 to comply with this requirement.

 > 💡 **Tip:** To create the Azure Service Principal for `AZURE_CREDENTIALS`, run:
 > ```bash